erikg713/Palace-of-Quests/README.md

 Usage

-1. Register/Login: Sign up with a Pi Network wallet to access the marketplace and quest features.
+# 1. Register/Login: Sign up with a Pi Network wallet to access the marketplace and quest features.

-2. Complete Quests: Engage in quests to earn in-app rewards and level up.
+# 2. Complete Quests: Engage in quests to earn in-app rewards and level up.

-3. Marketplace: Buy and sell items with other users.
+# 3. Marketplace: Buy and sell items with other users.

-4. Payments: All transactions use Pi Network’s secure Payment Identifier, ensuring trust and speed.
+# 4. Payments: All transactions use Pi Network’s secure Payment Identifier, ensuring trust and speed.

-Note: Ethereum and Bitcoin support will be introduced in later phases.
+### Note: Ethereum and Polygon support will be introduced in later phases. ###

 ---

-Monetization Strategy
+## Monetization Strategy ##

 Palace of Quests earns a 10% commission on each marketplace transaction, creating a steady income stream.
 To maximize revenue: